From differences comes strength. You belong here.

 Diversity, equity and inclusion are the cornerstones of our community.
 Through our rich collection of people, ideas and perspectives, we engage in a healthy, constructive dialogue to learn, inform our research and make discoveries.

-Increasing diversity and inclusion in the College of Science is not only essential to our mission, but it is also essential to science.
+Advancing diversity, equality, justice and inclusion in the College of Science is not only essential to our mission, but it is also essential to science.
 We are working hard to build a welcoming and inclusive environment that respects and affirms the dignity, value, identity and uniqueness of everyone of all backgrounds.

 Our goal is to provide an environment that is equitable and supportive for all students, free of conscious and unconscious bias, with access to facilities, learning and opportunity.
 We are deeply committed to motivating and inspiring women, first-generation college students, underrepresented minority students and other diverse populations to pursue careers in science.